 Meeting and event planning in the time of COVID-19

-- The MIT Museum building will remain closed through December 31, 2020.
+- The MIT Museum building remains closed.

-Again, thank you for your attention to this information—we appreciate the effort to modify plans in the interest of public health and that of the MIT community.
+Thank you for your attention to this information—we appreciate the effort to modify plans in the interest of public health and that of the MIT community.